 To use this plugin, follow these steps:

-3. Select Hide Admin Bar for Selected User Roles option.
+- Select the Hide Admin Bar for Selected User Roles option.

 This plugin will hide the admin bar for all users except administrators based on their user roles.